foatto/crud/README.md

 Planned features:
    - support for displaying video information (with reference to measurement graphs and cartography elements);
-   - refactoring of the current web client from Kotlin/JS + Vue.js technologies to JetBrains Compose Multiplatform;
    - adding new client platforms (android and desktop versions) based on JetBrains Compose Multiplatform technologies;

 Deprecated and already removed platform features:
    - desktop-client on Swing;
    - desktop-client on JavaFX;
    - ancient android-client in Java for "Android 4.x";
+   - web client based on Kotlin/JS technology (legacy backend) + Vue.js wrapper;

 Currently, four applied projects that are in a production have been implemented on this platform:
   - ["Pulsar" - transport and technological facilities control system](https://pulsar.report):